edumserrano/webpack-module-federation-with-angular/docs/code-demos-overall-notes.md

 > **Warning**
 >
-> When working with webpack module federation you are the one that has to guarantee that your final app, the host/shell, will work as expected.
+> When working with Webpack Module Federation you are the one that has to guarantee that your final app, the host/shell, will work as expected.
 >
-> **Webpack module federation is **just** a mechanism for integrating webpack modules at runtime.
+> **Webpack Module Federation is **just** a mechanism for integrating webpack modules at runtime.
 It does NOT take care of any frontend technology or javascript specific concern.** This means that you might have to do code so that when the remote is loaded into the host everything works as expected.
-Scenarios where you might have to do extra code apart from setting up webpack module federation:
+Scenarios where you might have to do extra code apart from setting up Webpack Module Federation:
 >
 > - if both your host and your remote use Angular and both use routing.
 Otherwise, you might find that routing changes in the remote don't affect the shell as you expect or vice versa.
 > - if you want to load different Angular versions.
 If you simply try to more than one different version of Angular you will get an error about the fact that Angular Platform can only be instantiated once.